notaryproject/notary/docs/command_reference.md

 keys, authorize other team members to sign content, and rotate the keys if a private key has been compromised.

-When using the Notary CLI client you need to specify where is Notary server you want to communicate with with the `-s` flag, and where to store the private keys and cache for the CLI client with the `-d` flag.
+When using the Notary CLI client you need to specify where the URL of the Notary server you want to communicate is with the `-s` flag, and where to store the private keys and cache for the CLI client with the `-d` flag.
 There are also fields in the [client configuration](/reference/client-config.md) to set these variables.

 ```bash